 Healthy Kids, Healthy Maryland

-- Phase out chemicals we know are dangerous, and replace them with safest alternatives available;
+- Get the worst toxic chemicals off store shelves, phasing out chemicals we know are dangerous, and replacing them with the safest alternatives available.

 Tools & Resources

 Phase out meats produced with routine use of antibiotics.